-Negative Covenants Limit the borrower's and its subsidiaries' ability to take certain actions (often subject to certain exceptions or "baskets"). ^(a) Examples of negative covenants include: limitations on the borrower limitations on sale or transfe limitations on investments (limitations on prepayment of adverse to ler limitations on undertaking to a debt - limits the amount of debt that may be outstanding at any time a dividends and stock redemptions - prevents cash from being distributed by to, or for the benefit of, equity holders a liens - prevents pledge of assets as collateral a dispositions of assets (including sale/leaseback transactions) - prevents the er of assets in excess of an aggregate threshold a investments - restricts the making of loans, acquisitions, and other a including joint ventures) a mergers and consolidations - prohibits a merger or consolidation a prepayments of, and amendments to, certain other debt - prohibits the of certain other debt or any amendments thereto in a manner that would be a transactions with affiliates - restricts the borrower and its subsidiaries from a transactions with affiliated companies that may benefit the affiliate to the Financial Maintenance Covenants Require the borrower to maintain a certain credit profile through compliance with specified financial ratios or tests on a quarterly basis.
-Examples of financial maintenance covenants include: debt-to-EBIT quarterly sche maximum tot four quarters minimum inte the trailing fo minimum fixe flow-to-fixed hior secured leverage ratio - prohibits the ratio of senior secured DA for the trailing four quarters from exceeding a level set forth in a defined edule ral leverage ratio - prohibits the ratio of total debt-to-EBITDA for the trailing from exceeding a level set in a defined quarterly schedule erest coverage ratio - prohibits the ratio of EBITDA-to-interest expense for bur quarters from falling below a set level as defined in a quarterly schedule ed charge coverage ratio ^(c) - prohibits the ratio of a measure of cash charges from falling below a set level (which may be fixed for the term of t or adjusted quarterly)
+Negative Covenants Limit the borrower's and its subsidiaries' ability to take certain actions (often subject to certain exceptions or "baskets"). (a) Examples of negative covenants include: covenants include:

+- limitations on debt limits the amount of debt that may be outstanding at any time - limitations on dividends and stock redemptions prevents cash from being distributed by the borrower to, or for the benefit of, equity holders - limitations on liens prevents pledge of assets as collateral - limitations on dispositions of assets (including sale/leaseback transactions) prevents the sale or transfer of assets in excess of an aggregate threshold - limitations on investments restricts the making of loans, acquisitions, and other investments (including joint ventures) - limitations on mergers and consolidations prohibits a merger or consolidation - limitations on prepayments of, and amendments to, certain other debt prohibits the prepayment of certain other debt or any amendments thereto in a manner that would be adverse to lenders - limitations on transactions with affiliates restricts the borrower and its subsidiaries from undertaking transactions with affiliated companies that may benefit the affiliate to the detriment of the borrower and its creditors^(b)

+Financial Require the borrower to maintain a certain credit profile through Maintenance compliance with specified financial ratios or tests on a quarterly basis.
+Covenants Examples of financial maintenance covenants include:

-- maximum annual capital expenditures prohibits the borrower and its subsidiaries from exceeding a set dollar amount of capital expenditures in any given year - minimum EBITDA requires the borrower to maintain a minimum dollar amount of EBITDA for the trailing four quarters as set forth in a defined quarterly schedule
+- maximum senior secured leverage ratio prohibits the ratio of senior secured debt-to-EBITDA for the trailing four quarters from exceeding a level set forth in a defined quarterly schedule - maximum total leverage ratio prohibits the ratio of total debt-to-EBITDA for the trailing four quarters from exceeding a level set in a defined quarterly schedule - minimum interest coverage ratio prohibits the ratio of EBITDA-to-interest expense for the trailing four quarters from falling below a set level as defined in a quarterly schedule - minimum fixed charge coverage ratio^(c) prohibits the ratio of a measure of cash flow-to-fixed charges from falling below a set level (which may be fixed for the term of the bank debt or adjusted quarterly) - maximum annual capital expenditures prohibits the borrower and its subsidiaries from exceeding a set dollar amount of capital expenditures in any given year - minimum EBITDA requires the borrower to maintain a minimum dollar amount of EBITDA for the trailing four quarters as set forth in a defined quarterly schedule

-^(a)Baskets ("carve-outs") provide exceptions to covenants that permit the borrower/issuer to take specific actions (e.g., incur specific types and amounts of debt, make certain restricted payments, and sell assets up to a specified amount).
+(a) Baskets ("carve-outs") provide exceptions to covenants that permit the borrower/issuer to take specific actions (e.g., incur specific types and amounts of debt, make certain restricted payments, and sell assets up to a specified amount).

-^(b)Affiliate transactions must be conducted on an "arms-length" basis (i.e., terms no less favorable than if the counterparty was unrelated).
+(b) Affiliate transactions must be conducted on an "arms-length" basis (i.e., terms no less favorable than if the counterparty was unrelated).

-^(c)A fixed charge coverage ratio measures a borrower/issuer's ability to cover its fixed obligations, including debt interest and lease obligations.
+(c) A fixed charge coverage ratio measures a borrower/issuer's ability to cover its fixed obligations, including debt interest and lease obligations.
 Although the definition may vary by credit agreement or indenture, fixed charges typically include interest expense, preferred stock dividends, and lease expenses (such as rent).
 The definition may be structured to include or exclude non-cash and capitalized interest.